concaf/shipy/README.md

 Till then just clone this repository,
 `git clone https://github.com/containscafeine/shipy.git` and you have it.

+You need to have a `docker-py` version that is compatible with your docker engine version.

 ##### Usage
 Clone the repository in your project root and you should be able to import it and run as follows: